openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 When writing new models in the new syntax, we need to validate:

-1. That the assignable relations array exists, and
+1. That the directly related user types array exists, and
    1. is empty when the relationship definition does not allow this (direct relationships)
    2. is non-empty when the relationship definition does allow this (direct relationships)
-2. When assignable relations are passed, we need to check that:
+2. When directly related user types are passed, we need to check that:
    1. the type is an existing type in the system
    2. the relation is either empty or exists on the type
    3. no duplicates are present